bloovis/sup-notmuch.mirror/README.md

 In this example, I use fetchmail to fetch mail from my provider, which then passes the mail off to notmuch for storing in a maildir.
-I have set up notmuch hooks to run fetchmail when sup runs `notmuch new`, and to tag the incoming messages based on the sender.
-Finally, I have set up sup to use `msmtp` to send outgoing mail.
+I have set up notmuch hooks to run fetchmail when Sup runs `notmuch new`, and to tag the incoming messages based on the sender.
+Finally, I have set up Sup to use `msmtp` to send outgoing mail.

 ### notmuch initial setup

-By default, notmuch assumes that your primary maildir is ~/mail.
+By default, notmuch assumes that your primary maildir is `~/mail`.
 In this example, I use subdirectories ("folders") of that directory for things like the inbox, sent mail, and draft mail.